-Yes, for many ADHD couples, a weekend without ADHD meds can be a very big deal.
+Yes, for many ADHD-challenged individuals and couples, a weekend without ADHD meds can be a very big deal.
 This first-person story speaks to two common reader questions:

 In the early days, I shared the facts and figures.
 After all, mounds of double-blind research show the potentially life-changing benefits of stimulant medication for ADHD.
 That is surely more impressive and convincing than mere opinions, right?
 Wrong.